 Read the guide →38 km northeast, Angkor's pink-sandstone “jewel” from the 10th century.
 Exceptionally fine carvings.
 Often combined with Banteay Samré and remoter sites.

-Read the guide →The Angkor pass is mandatory for entering the archaeological park.
-It can be purchased on-site at the Angkor Enterprise ticket counters (angkorenterprise.gov.kh) or the day before starting at 5 PM.
+Read the guide →The Angkor pass is mandatory to enter the archaeological park.
+It can be purchased on-site at the Angkor Enterprise counters (angkorenterprise.gov.kh) or the day before starting at 5 PM.
 Most GYG tours do not include it — check before booking.

 Angkor Wat · Bayon · Ta Prohm · Banteay Kdei.
 The four headline sites in a well-paced day.
 Ideal for a 1-day pass or to start a 3-day visit.